Start9Labs/documentation/site/source/developer-docs/packaging.rst

 `scripts` - a set of developer APIs that enable advanced configuration options for services

-`embassy-sdk` - the Software Development Toolkit used to package and verify services for embassyOS
+`embassy-sdk` - the Software Development Toolkit used to package and verify services for StartOS

 `open source software` - computer software that is released under a license in which the copyright holder grants users the rights to use, study, change, and distribute the software and its source code to anyone and for any purpose

 `upstream project` - the original, source project code that is used as the base for a service

-`embassyOS` - a browser-based, graphical operating system for a personal server
+`StartOS` - a browser-based, graphical operating system for a personal server

-`eOS` - shorthand for embassyOS
+`eOS` - shorthand for StartOS

-`s9pk` - the file extension for the packaged service artifact needed to install and run a service on embassyOS
+`s9pk` - the file extension for the packaged service artifact needed to install and run a service on StartOS

 :ref:`Back to Top <service-packaging>`